gadicc/meteor-messageformat/README.md

 Some possible outputs:
 ```
     He found 1 result in 2 categories.
-    Se found no results in 1 category.
+    She found no results in 1 category.
     They found 2 results in 2 categories.
 ```